Flying Gecko Care Sheet

 Minimum terrarium size for flying geckos

-Flying geckos may be small, but they need to have enough space to permit them to glide, which is a big part of their natural behavior.
-This means that the absolute minimum terrarium size for a single flying gecko is 36”L x 18”W x 36”H. Of course, larger is always better!
+Flying geckos may be small, but they should be provided enough space to permit them to glide, which is a big part of their natural behavior.
+The minimum recommended terrarium size for a single flying gecko is 24”L x 18”W x 36”H. Of course, larger is always better!

 Do flying geckos need UVB?

 Technically they can survive without it, but we still recommend providing appropriate UVB lighting for flying geckos.
+Flying geckos are crepuscular, which means they are most active during twilight hours.
 UVB lighting helps provide a clear day/night cycle, provides all of the vitamin D that your pet needs, strengthens the immune system, facilitates better digestion, and other benefits.

 The best UVB bulbs for flying geckos are:

-For best results, house the UVB bulbs in a reflective fixture (Arcadia or Vivarium Electronics) roughly 2/3 the length of the enclosure.
+For best results, house the UVB bulbs in a fixture with a reflector roughly 2/3 the length of the enclosure.
 Position the lamp on the same side of the terrarium as the heat lamp.
 UVB is blocked by glass and plastic, so placing the terrarium in front of a window doesn’t count as “free UVB” — in fact it can make your terrarium too hot due to the greenhouse effect.
 Don’t forget to replace your bulb every 12 months!

 Best temperature for flying geckos